Urfa: 19th century

 However, in the late 1800s, Urfa declined in importance as a commercial center.
 In particular, the opening of the Suez Canal in 1869 caused a major realignment of trade routes, shifting away from overland caravans and towards maritime commerce.
 As a result, the volume of commercial traffic coming through Urfa decreased markedly compared to previous periods and became increasingly local/regional in nature.
 The local economy shifted away from producing goods for export and toward meeting the basic needs of the local population.
 Workshops produced less in general during this period and their focus was more on cheap basic goods like local fabrics and household goods.
 Imports also declined because the locals were focusing more on consuming cheap basic goods rather than luxuries; they were living simpler, more frugal lives.
 Because people were using more local products, the cost of living also decreased and people had to work less to meet their expenses.
 Contemporary court records document that there was extensive commercial contact between Muslims and non-Muslims; they bought and sold goods freely between each other and entered into commercial partnerships together, indicating that there was relatively high trust between both groups.

 The main centers of commercial activity in the Ottoman period were the bazaars, where both local and imported goods were bought and sold.
 Generally, a bazaar would be named after its primary function and main goods sold there.
 For example, the İsotçular Çarşısı was named because of the homemade chili peppers sold in this street.
 Among the bazaars mentioned in late 19th-century records: Kadıoğlu, Köroğlu, Eski Arasa, Teymurcu, Sarayönü, Belediye, Beykapı, Akar, Sipâhî, Bedestan, Hânönü, Kafavhâne, and Hüseyniye.

-There was a huge increase in the number of hans recorded in the Aleppo Salnâmes in the late 1800s: from just 7 in 1867 to 11 in 1888, 18 in 1889, and 32 in 1898.
+There was a huge increase in the number of hans recorded in the Aleppo Salnames in the late 1800s: from just 7 in 1867 to 11 in 1888, 18 in 1889, and 32 in 1898.
 According to Yasin Taş, this is because not only were new hans being built, but records were simply counting more types of commercial buildings as hans.
 Muslim and non-Muslim travelers would both use the same hans regardless of religion.